figaw/praqma.com/_training/code-kickstart.md

 ### The workshop

 __In the workshop we take a look at your current practices and find out what is important to your team.__ <br>
-We construct a value stream of your development process and identify the tools and techniques that would apply to your context.
+We construct a value stream of your development process and identify the tools and techniques that we would recommend to your context.
-We then use this information to create a prioritized backlog of tasks for your team.

 <img src="/images/services/assessment.JPG" alt="The workshop" style="width: 500px;"/>